How to Transfer Emails From One Gmail Account to Another ?

 - Backup and import emails from one Gmail account to another.

-After You Import Emails from One Gmail Account to Another
+After You Migrate Gmail emails from One Account to Another

 - Check the email count after you complete the migration process.